NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_catalogs.rst

-The MDTF-diagnostics package provides a basic :ref:`catalog builder tool <ref-catalog-builder>` built on top of `ecgtools <https://github.com/ncar-xdev/ecgtools>`__ that has been tested with CMIP6 and GFDL datasets.
-The catalog builder contains hooks for CESM datasets that will be implemented in later versions of the MDTF-diagnostics package.
+The MDTF-diagnostics package provides a basic :ref:`catalog builder tool <ref-catalog-builder>` built on top of `ecgtools <https://github.com/ncar-xdev/ecgtools>`__ that has been tested with CMIP6, CESM, and GFDL datasets.
 GFDL also maintains a lightweight `CatalogBuilder <https://github.com/NOAA-GFDL/CatalogBuilder>`__ that has been tested with GFDL and CMIP6 datasets.
 Users may try both tools and select the one works best for their dataset and system, or create their own builder script.
+The framework team will eventually merge the capabilities in the MDTF-diagnostics into the GFDL builder as the ecgtools package is no longer under active development.
 Required catalog information
 ----------------------------